Who is Love Island’s bombshell new girl Danica Taylor?

 The episode opened by teasing the arrival of new bombshell Danica Taylor, who will be joining the other islanders in the villa.

+She entered during the “Sex-Sea” challenge and said that she had her eyes on Jacques and Luca.

-Danica hails from Leicester and works as a dancer.
+Danica hails from Leicester and works as a dancer, specialising in Latin dancing.
 The 21-year-old has just finished studying at university and says that, after being single for a year, she’s ready to settle down.

 She describes herself as an extrovert and says she isn’t afraid to step on anyone’s toes.